Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Skills.md

 Once you are psionically focused, you remain focused until you expend your focus, become unconscious, or go to sleep (or enter a meditative trance, in the case of elans), or until your power point reserve drops to 0.

+### Action
-**Action:** Usually none.
+Usually none.
 In most cases, making a Concentration check doesn't require an action; it is either a free action (when attempted reactively) or part of another action (when attempted actively).
 Meditating to gain psionic focus is a full-round action.

+### Try Again
-**Try Again:** Yes, though a success doesn't cancel the effects of a previous failure, such as the loss of the power points for a power being manifested or the disruption of a power being concentrated on.
+Yes, though a success doesn't cancel the effects of a previous failure, such as the loss of the power points for a power being manifested or the disruption of a power being concentrated on.

+### Special
-**Special:** You can use Concentration to manifest a power or use a psi-like ability defensively, so as to avoid attacks of opportunity altogether.
+You can use Concentration to manifest a power or use a psi-like ability defensively, so as to avoid attacks of opportunity altogether.
 The DC of the check is 15 + the power's level.
 If the Concentration check succeeds, you can manifest normally without provoking any attacks of opportunity.
 If the Concentration check fails, the power also automatically fails and the power points are wasted, just as if your concentration had been disrupted by a distraction.

 A character with the Combat Manifestation feat gets a +4 bonus on Concentration checks made to manifest a power or use a psi-like ability while on the defensive or while grappling or pinned.

+### Synergy
-**Synergy:** If you have 5 or more ranks in Concentration, you get a +2 bonus on Autohypnosis checks.
+If you have 5 or more ranks in Concentration, you get a +2 bonus on Autohypnosis checks.

 #### Knowledge (Psionics)[(Int)]